dbos-inc/dbos-docs/docs/cloud-tutorials/interactive-timetravel.md

 ### Preliminaries

+Before following the steps in this guide, make sure you've [deployed an application to DBOS Cloud](application-management).

 You need to run our time travel debug proxy locally to transform database queries to view past state.
 Please follow our [time travel debugging tutorial](./timetravel-debugging) to install the proxy via VSCode or manually.
 You must make sure the proxy is running through either VSCode or your terminal and is connected to your application database.
+**TODO: need better instructions on how to start the proxy**

 In this tutorial, we use [psql](https://www.postgresql.org/docs/current/app-psql.html), a terminal program that allows you to query your database interactively.
 Connect to your local debug proxy through `psql`: